 That “Tie shoelaces” action isn’t long enough to be a distinct task, obviously — whereas something like “Renovate the house” is far too long and must be broken down.
 Here’s a tip: if you can’t be very confident about how long something might take, imagine the worst-case scenario and the best-case scenario and go with the middle point.

-Help break down projects and manage tasks with our task management software.
+Help break down projects and manage tasks with our software for managing tasks.

 So, let’s say you’re ready to start breaking down your new project into its component tasks.
 Start by identifying all your tasks: write down everything important that springs to mind, focusing on the required result, and working backward to figure out everything that’s necessary to get you through a successful project strategy.